Reading time: 7 minutes

 Passing the sole purpose test

 Any super fund (including an SMSF) needs to pass the sole purpose test to be compliant and eligible for tax concessions.
-This means that the fund must operate for the sole purpose of providing retirement benefits to its members (or to their dependants if the member dies).
+This means the fund must operate for the sole purpose of providing retirement benefits to its members (or to their dependants if the member dies).

 An SMSF will fail the sole purpose test if: